-- A minimum grade point average of 3.00 (4.00=A) and 3.00 average in Biology (minimum 32 semester hours or equivalent) - Competence in Chemistry and Mathematics is expected - Entering students must provide scores from any one or more of the following standardized tests: General GRE, Biology-specific GRE, or MCAT.
+- A minimum grade point average of 3.00 (4.00=A) and 3.00 average in Biology (minimum 32 semester hours or equivalent) - · Competence in Chemistry and Mathematics is expected - Entering students must provide scores from any one or more of the following standardized tests: General GRE, Biology-specific GRE, or MCAT.
 Students are expected to score above the 25th percentile to be competitive for admission (provisional or full).
-Full admission is required for a teaching assistantship or tuition - A letter of interest indicating the proposed area of specialization and possible advisors in the Biology department is required - Foreign students, in addition to the above requirements, must have a score of 220 or more on the TOEFL and one of the following: a) >=23 on the "S" portion of the TOEFL, b) >=50 on the Test of Spoken English (TSE), or c) a passing score on the U-Adept test
+Full admission is required for a teaching assistantship or tuition waiver. - A letter of interest from the prospective advisor in the Biology department is required - Foreign students, in addition to the above requirements, must have a score of 220 or more on the TOEFL and one of the following: a) >=23 on the "S" portion of the TOEFL, b) >=50 on the Test of Spoken English (TSE), or c) a passing score on the U-Adept test

 Applications are accepted on a rolling basis.
-Review begins in January/February for fall enrollment
+Review begins in January/February for fall enrollment.